swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 //     }
 ```

+This falls out of Swift's normal type system rules, which treat a 1-tuple as synonymous with the element itself.

 #### Capturing group: `(...)`

 A capturing group saves the portion of the input matched by its contained pattern.
-Its capture type is `Substring`.
+The capture type of a leaf capturing group is `Substring`.

 ```swift
 let graphemeBreakLowerBound = /([0-9a-fA-F]+)/